ng-Classic/ng-classic/aio/content/guide/language-service.md

 ### Error checking

-The Angular Language Service can forewarn you of mistakes in your code.
+The Angular ClassicLanguage Service can forewarn you of mistakes in your code.
-In this example, Angular doesn't know what `orders` is or where it comes from.
+In this example, Angular Classicdoesn't know what `orders` is or where it comes from.

 <div class="lightbox">